smsaboor/indian_state_picker/README.md

 import 'package:indian_state_picker/indian_state_picker.dart';
 ```

-- Code Example to select indian states with default code:
+- Example to select indian states with default values:
   Here is a basic implementation to display a list of default Indian states and allow the user to select a
   state: